nfreear/diveintoaccessibility/pages/en/index.md

 ## Translations

-This book is being [translated into multiple languages][].
+This book is being [translated into multiple languages][translations].

-[Table of contents]: table_of_contents.html
-[Let's dive in]: introduction.html
-[translated into multiple languages]: translations.html
-[download-zip]: download/diveintoaccessibility-html.html
-[download-pdf]: download/diveintoaccessibility.pdf